On the validity of pre-trained transformers for natural language processing in the software engineering domain: Discussion

 A related limitation is the impact of the context length on the results.
 Within this work, we work with a maximum context length of 512 tokens (BERT, BERToverflow) and 128 tokens (seBERT).
 While we argue that most SE texts in our data are shorter anyways, this is also due to the type of text we consider.
 If we were to, e.g., consider README files instead, we would likely have many examples of longer texts.
 Thus, while our results show that even the relatively short context of 128 tokens is sufficient and actually leads to the best results in both domain-dependent fine-tuning examples we consider, this may not generalize to NLP tasks on longer inputs.
 Especially generative tasks, like summarizing long documents, may benefit from a longer context that is sufficient to capture the meaning of the whole text at once.
 In case studies find that models with shorter contexts, like BERT, do not generate suitable results for longer documents, other transformer models, like Big Bird~\cite{NEURIPS2020_c8512d14}, which achieves a sequence length of 4096 tokens, could be used.

 Another limitation is a corollary from our statement regarding longer documents: while our corpus is already relatively diverse, with Stack Overflow, issues, and commit messages, this still does not capture the whole SE domain and, most notably, lacks examples with longer texts.
 Thus, even if we wanted to train a model with a longer sequence length, this could only make a difference on a small fraction of this type of SE data and the available data would likely not be sufficient to correctly model longer contextual relationships.
 Unfortunately, there is neither a suitable data set that could be exploited for pre-training, nor is there a benchmark task for NLP within the SE domain that requires longer texts.
 Thus, to advance NLP for the SE domain for tasks with long sequences, our community would first need to solve the associated data challenge, both with respect to data for pre-training, as well as through a curated data set that is suitable for the benchmarking of a fine-tuned application.
+These limitations are not only restricted to length, but also to tasks that actively exploit the capability of BERT models to compare two sentences by exploiting the semantics of the [SEP] token.
+Thus, further fine-tuning tasks that evaluate the utility of BERT for such problems, e.g., the identification of related Stack Overflow posts~\cite{Xu2018}, still need to be considered.
+Additionally, similar fine-tuning tasks to the ones we considered to evaluate the generalization of the results to similar tasks, e.g., app review classification~\cite{Maalej2016}, which is similar to sentiment mining.

 Finally, we already highlighted the lack of an evaluation of the SE models from an ethics perspective.
 While this was not within the scope of our work, future work must deal with potential biases in SE domain models, unless their usage is restricted to few and possibly uncritical use cases, as is, e.g., the case in our fine-tuned examples.
 We note that this does not only affect seBERT and BERToverflow, but also models like CodeBERT~\cite{feng-etal-2020-codebert}, in case this is used to generate texts, e.g., automated documentation generation.
 From our perspective, this is a precursor of any type of generative NLP application, i.e. NLP models that actively generate texts, e.g., to answer questions like ``what does this code do'' or ``summarize this README file'', but also for any application like sentiment mining, which is known to encode biases~\cite{kiritchenko-mohammad-2018-examining}.